When we meet…

 At sewing meetings, the Community Quilts coordinator has a table set up with fabrics, kits and wadding ready for members to take and make up into quilts that will then go to the groups we support.
 You’ll find more about this great program on the Community Quilts page.

 At both sewing days and nights we usually have one of the quilt shops in attendance with fabrics, patterns and notions for sale .
-Check the Calendar for exact dates and for which shops will be at the meeting and then please give them your support.
+Check the Diary dates for exact dates and for which shops will be at the meeting and then please give them your support.
 We appreciate the effort they make in bringing their shops to us.

 We have an extensive library which is open at both sewing days and nights .
 See library for more information